-Not surprisingly, the South Pacific is a dream destination for many travelers, and Norwegian Cruise Line can get you there in style.
+Not surprisingly, the South Pacific is a dream destination for many travellers, and Norwegian Cruise Line can get you there in style.
 On a Norwegian South Pacific sailing, you can experience some of the world's most exotic paradises as you swim in crystal clear turquoise waters, dive with a rainbow of marine life, and explore lush forests.
 After a day of experiencing dreamy destinations, you can just sit back and lounge onboard your cruise ship and enjoy some of the most iconic views in the world from your balcony or public deck areas.

 Here's a look at everything you need to know to book your dream South Pacific island cruise on Norwegian.